asmodeus812/elearning/misc-tech-topic/k8s-deep-dive.md

 data stores. `StatefulSet` are the logical equivalent of Deployments in the K8s world.
 While the spec structure is similar, there are some differences:

 -   `StatefulSet`:

   -   Includes fields like `serviceName` (to associate with a headless service).
   -   Supports `volumeClaimTemplates` for creating `PersistentVolumeClaims` (PVCs) for each pod.
   -   Does not support the strategy field for updates (it always uses a rolling update strategy).

 -   `Deployment`:

   -   Includes a strategy field to define update strategies (e.g., RollingUpdate or Recreate).
   -   Does not have `serviceName` or `volumeClaimTemplates`.

-### Theory of `StatefulSet`
+### Theory

 It is often useful to compare the `StatefulSets` with Deployments both are first class API objects and follow the typical kubernetes controller architecture, they are both implemented as controller that operate reconciliation loops